eicrud/eicrud/docs/microservices/examples.md

     },
 }
 ```
-In this configuration put the `UserService` into the `entry` ms. Along with [caching users in RAM](../services/cache.md), this allows for great performance since the users will be fetched from the pod memory.
+This configuration puts the `UserService` into the `entry` ms. Along with [caching users in RAM](../services/cache.md), this allows for great performance since the users will be fetched from the pod memory.

 It can work with multiple `entry` pods if you put a load balancer with an IP-hashing strategy in front of it.